Carbon-Knight/cloverly_microservice/README.md

 To view all the repositories associated with Carbon Knight, please visit [Carbon Knight](https://github.com/Carbon-Knight)

+This micro services uses the [Cloverly](https://www.cloverly.com/) API.
+Read the API documentation [here](https://www.cloverly.com/carbon-offset-documentation.html)

+This microservice is able to take in information about a particular trip and will provide the approximate carbon used for that trip in kilograms along with the cost to offset that carbon.
+It does this by recieving query parameters from the [Carbon Knight Backend](https://github.com/Carbon-Knight/carbon-knight-back-end), makes a call to the Cloverly API using these parameters, and then packages up the API response and sends that back to the Carbon Knight Backend in the proper format.

 ### To Dos

 - Fill in about the project with stuff about this microservice.